Ansel Adams said:

 Ansel Adams said it best.
 Photographs have the ability to express and evoke emotion.
 A photograph can have perfect style and technique, but if it does not evoke emotion, what purpose does it serve?
-My favorite photographs are the ones that make me feel; like the Afghan Girl refugee with piercing green eyes that read of tragedy or the boat-bound refugees in the Mediterranean who cause pings of sadness.
+My favorite photographs are the ones that make me feel.

-Photography has the ability to capture moments and freeze time, to evoke emotions, and change perspectives.
-It is also best when shared with others.
-“Words Won’t Do” is a photography blog about those experiences, that can only be captured by camera and need not be explained with words.
+“Words Won’t Do” is a photography blog about my experiences that can only be captured by camera and need not be explained with words.